 The organization operates a 6,000 square foot facility, the Marshall J. Gardner Center for the Arts, as a space for the presentation of a wide variety of visual and performing arts, along with an active schedule of other community events.
 A sample of events include hosting the performance by the Alvin Ailey II dance troupe from New York, a plein art festival, live music concerts, film screenings, dance performances, different art exhibits every month, our biennial public art street festival, annual sand mandala creation and cultural week with Tibetan monks, artisan fairs, holiday sing along, cultural documentary films, seasonal Farmers Market (June – August) and more.
 Many events are offered at no or minimal cost, and all are welcome!
 Our art center is also available for rent: birthday parties, weddings, receptions and community meetings.

-Irene Scott-King, President, has been a life-long resident of Gary, Indiana and currently lives in the Miller community of Gary.
+Irene Scott-King, President-Emeritus, has been a life-long resident of Gary, Indiana and currently lives in the Miller community of Gary.
 She and her husband have been active in Gary and raised their three children in the community.
 (All graduates of Emerson Visual & Performing Arts School) She attended Roosevelt High School and Ball State University.
 Mrs. Scott- King is a patron and advocate for the arts.
 She has spent the last 15 years dedicated to public service and the arts.

-Kathy Long, President-Elect, is an accomplished commodity broker who enjoys hard work, new challenges and making a difference.
+Kathy Long, President, is an accomplished commodity broker who enjoys hard work, new challenges and making a difference.
 Kathy is highly organized with demonstrated leadership and communication skills.
 Her career follows a lifetime of diverse, successful work that includes Sales, Sales Management, Operations Management, Systems Development, and Project Management.
 She is best known for troubleshooting and getting results.
 Along with her partner, Kathy started the Miller Beach Arts & Creative District’s Farmers Market, serves on the Events Committee, and is Chair of the Properties & Best Use Committee.